sweetsweetstefan/cloudmc-cloudca-kb/rbac/rbac.md

 - Only the sub-organizations of a specific organization
 - All organizations with a specific tag

-## Explanation of the system roles
+### Explanation of the system roles
 ![permissions chart](permissions.png)

-Summary of each role:
+Summary of each system role when applied as a primary role:
 - Guest: A read-only role.
-Can view resources in scoped organizations.
+Can view resources in the user's organization.
-- User: Can create and environments in scoped environments.
+- User: Can create new environments with service connections, and manage environments owned by the user.
+Cannot see any existing environments until the user is added to the environments.
-- Administrator: Can manage scoped organizations.
-Cannot view sub-organizations nor create new organizations.
-Can create environments, users, roles, and access usage data in scoped organizations.
+- Administrator: Can manage the organization.
+Can see all environments in all service connections.
+Cannot view sub-organizations nor create new sub-organizations.
 - Reseller: Can manage branding and pricing in scoped organizations and sub-organizations.
 - Operator: Can create organizations, manage service connections, quotas, commitments, and full access to all other organizations and system resources.